← All foods / Proteins

 Egg white

-Raw egg whites have documented histamine-liberating properties — cooking them thoroughly makes a meaningful difference in tolerability.
+Egg whites are low in histamine, but they're a documented histamine liberator — cooking them thoroughly makes a meaningful difference in tolerability.

-Egg whites, particularly when raw or undercooked, are known to have histamine-liberating properties that can trigger reactions in sensitive individuals.
+Egg whites are low in histamine themselves, but particularly when raw or undercooked they're known to have histamine-liberating properties that can trigger reactions in some sensitive people.

-Raw whites are the main concern — egg whites in their raw or undercooked state may prompt histamine-like responses; this is a well-documented observation in the histamine intolerance literature, though the precise mechanism is not fully established
+• Raw whites are the main consideration — egg whites in their raw or undercooked state may prompt histamine-like responses; this is a well-documented observation in the histamine intolerance literature, though the precise mechanism is not fully established

 If egg whites are part of your diet, making sure they're fully cooked through is one of the simplest ways to reduce the potential impact.